greg-hutchinson/refactoring/PITCHME.md

 @snapend

 ---
-@snap[north-west span-95 text-05  text-left ]
-# Possible Refactoring Checklist
-- Duplicate code ?
-- Method to large?
-- Class to large?
-  - If many methods exist in the class only to support 1 public API, consider making an inner class.
-- Does all the behaviour in a class look like it logically should belong to that class?
-  - An Autodriver may have a spouse but a Vehicle absolutely does not.
-@snapend
----
-# And Lastly ...
+## And Lastly, Please Remember
 - Refactoring is a practiced skill.
 So practice.
 Try something.
 Not all refactors work out.
+- Refactoring of code is not an absolute term.
+In theory, you can always do more.
+So no when to quit.
-- One refactor will quite often lead to other ideas about refactoring. (???)
+- One refactor will quite often lead to other ideas about refactoring.

 ---
 ### Summary (And/Or Experiment)